 Welcome to the Wayne Med-Direct website.
 We are a unique B.S./B.A. to M.D. program that admits 10 students each year to Wayne State University's College of Liberal Arts and Sciences and creates a pipeline for admission to Wayne State's School of Medicine.
-We emphasize mentoring and training to help our scholars become leaders in the medical community, determined to reduce urban health disparities in their communities.
-During undergraduate studies, Wayne Med-Direct scholars have the opportunity to engage in patient care and research.
-They learn about health disparities by becoming a part of the School of Medicine community, leading to Wayne State's M.D. program.
+We emphasize on mentoring and training of our scholars to become leaders in the medical community determined to reduce urban health disparities in their communities.
+During undergraduate studies, Wayne Med-Direct scholars have the opportunity to volunteer, engage in patient care and participate in research.
+They also learn about health disparities and become a part of the School of Medicine community, leading to Wayne State's M.D. program.

 Summary of program benefits

-- Admission to Wayne State University College of Liberal Arts and Sciences and Irvin D. Reid Honors College
+- Admission to College of Liberal Arts and Sciences and Irvin D. Reid Honors College

-- Admission to Wayne State University School of Medicine upon satisfaction of mandatory requirements*
+- Admission to School of Medicine upon satisfaction of mandatory requirements*

 - Four years of paid undergraduate tuition*